anegro/markdown-template/README.md

 Optionally, you can install an easy to use Markdown editor like [ReText](https://github.com/retext-project/retext), from Ubuntu repositories:

 ~~~
-sudo apt-get install retext
+sudo apt install retext
 ~~~

-Or you can install the latest version using `pip` (requires Python 3):
+Or you can install the latest version using `pip3`:

 ~~~
-sudo pip install retext
+sudo -H pip3 install retext
 ~~~